-It’s late summer and early autumn for us in the Northern Hemisphere, which is the best time of year to see the zodiacal light, also known as the false dawn.
-With the moon out of the morning sky for the next two weeks, this is your chance to catch the zodiacal light before dawn.
-If you’re in the Southern Hemisphere, it’s late winter and early spring for you, so you should be watching for the zodiacal light in the west, beginning about an hour after the sun goes down.
+EarthSky Tonight August 30, 2016.
+The autumn equinox is coming for us in the Northern Hemisphere, making this – for this hemisphere – the best time of year to see the zodiacal light, also known as the false dawn.
+With the moon out of the morning sky for the next two weeks, this is your chance to catch the zodiacal light before dawn’s first light.
+If you’re in the Southern Hemisphere, it’s nearly the spring equinox, so you should be watching for the zodiacal light in the west, beginning about an hour after the sun goes down.

-Bottom line: No matter where you are on Earth, your local autumn is the best time to see the zodiacal light before dawn.
-Spring is the best time to see it in the evening.
+Bottom line: The September equinox is coming.
+No matter where you are on Earth, your local autumn is the best time to see the zodiacal light before dawn.
+Your local spring is the best time to see it in the evening.